benz0li/ghc-musl/SECURITY.md

 To report a vulnerability in the latest docker image, email the maintainer olivier.benz@b-data.ch.

-## Vulnerabilities in Previous Versions
+## Vulnerabilities in Prior Versions

-Vulnerabilities in docker images with previous versions of GHC are not fixed.
+Vulnerabilities in docker images with prior versions of GHC are not fixed.

 Whenever a new version of GHC is released, the previous version's docker image is rebuilt once again and then frozen.